Anatomy of a coalition

 TICKETS_ROOT = COALITION_ROOT.derive("tickets")

-Citizen identity travels with the citizen; confluence identity travels with the confluence.
+Member identity travels with the member; a composite organism’s identity travels with the organism.
 Only module identity (and the optional ticket issuer) is coalition-bound.
-See topology-intro — Citizenship-by-reference and topology-intro — Confluences as their own rung.
+See topology-intro — Membership-by-reference and topology-intro — Composite organisms as a recurring pattern.

 Integrators bind via the CoalitionConfig they compile in